 This scrumptious homemade gluten free cherry pie filling is so easy!
 And like everything else that’s homemade, it tastes way better than store-bought!
 You’ll never go back to buying canned filling again … I promise!

 As with apple pies, I like to use a mixture of varieties of fruit in my cherry pies.
-For this pie, I used Morello and organic sweet, pitted cherries to total the 7 cups used in my pie.
+For this pie, I prefer Morello and organic sweet, pitted cherries to total the 7 cups used in my pie.

 And whatever you do, don’t skimp on the gluten free pastry crust.
 I’ve heard from too many people that their gluten free crusts are hard or inedible … because they used lesser gluten free flours (you don’t want gritty rice or odd-smelling bean flour in your pie crust, do you?).